GateraGael/Google-Research-Football-Environment-Experiment/ActionSpaceExplore/colab_summary.md

-# December 20th
+# Summary
-Experimenting with the given quick start colab notebook, changed the format to .py files instead of .ipynb files for easier testing.
+Experimented with the given quick start colab notebook, took the chunck of code that was in the colab notebook and put it into a python script.

-## Original.py
+Then started input different numbers in the env.action_space.np_random.choice(action_num,1) function in order to visualize the output of each action available to the agent.

-The first file that I used is called **original.py** This file is the first and only cell in the sample notebook after the installation cell.
+## Original
-I ran without any changes at all.
+The first file that I used is called **original.py**.
+This file is the first and only cell in the sample notebook after the installation cell.
+At first, I ran without any changes at all.
+Then I addded functionality to create reward graphs.

-Full Script Below:
+Main loop below:

 ```python
 import gfootball.env as football_env